H. Joe : Description of Research Interests

-One main theme of my research is dependence modelling, in which the multivariate responses can be binary, categorical, extreme value, heavy-tailed, etc. Non-normal time series can be considered as a special case, in which dependence is decreasing with lag.
+One main theme of my research is dependence modelling, in which the multivariate responses can be binary, categorical, extreme value, heavy-tailed, etc. Copulas (multivariate distribution with uniform univariate margins) have an important role in these models.
+Non-normal time series can be considered as a special case, in which dependence is decreasing with lag.
 The theory is quite different from classical multivariate statistics.

 The research problems here are challenging, as one must deal with existence of models with some desirable properties.
-For example, in extreme value inference, the concept of tail dependence of multivariate models must be considered.
 This area of research requires the study of methods for constructing parametric families and the search for new stochastic constructions and representations for models.
+In extreme value inference, the concept of tail dependence of multivariate models must be considered.
+More recently, the use of the tail order has been useful for tail behaviour of copulas; copula families can then be compared in an analogous use of tailweights for univariate densities.

 Inferential techniques have been developed so that the models are computationally feasible to work with.
 Inference methods based on low-dimensional margins have been studied; examples are two-stage estimation (or inference functions for margins) and composite likelihood.